The Stopping Options of a Sprag Clutch

 Two: Indexing Clutch

-A production line that moves to one position, stops, waits and then moves to the next position is a good visual of how an indexing clutch works.
-The sprag clutch controls and protects the indexing motion cycle.
+A production line that moves to one position, stops, waits and then moves one position over is a good example of how an indexing clutch works.

 Examples of an Indexing Clutch: